Adenomyosis explained – somedays

 $60.00

-Formulated with 100% castor seed oil, this mess free belly jelly stick is a safe, natural, science-backed multi-day treatment to improve menstrual health and wellness long-term.
+Formulated with 100% castor seed oil, this mess-free belly jelly stick is a safe, natural, science-backed multi-day routine, designed to support long-term menstrual care and balance.

 Contains 25g